RuizeHan/DAN4Ass/README.md

 ![framework](https://github.com/RuizeHan/DAN4Ass/blob/main/framework.jpg)

-This work can be cited by
+This work can be cited by:
 ```
 @ARTICLE{han2022mvmha,
 author={Han, Ruize and Wang, Yun and Yan, Haomin and Feng, Wei and Wang, Song},